cicese-biocom/esm-AxP-GDL/README.md

   --batch_size BATCH_SIZE
                         Batch size
   --gdl_model_path GDL_MODEL_PATH
-                        The path to save the trained models --dropout_rate DROPOUT_RATE
+                        The path to load the model --dropout_rate DROPOUT_RATE
                         Dropout rate
   --output_path OUTPUT_PATH
-                        The path to load the trained models --seed SEED           Seed to run the Inference mode
+                        The path where the output data will be saved.
+  --seed SEED           Seed to run the Inference

 ```